XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Does Scotia iTrade offer copy trading or social trading?

-Scotia iTrade does not offer copy trading, social trading, or managed account solutions such as PAMM.
-All accounts are fully self-directed, so clients manage their investment decisions independently.
+No, Scotia iTrade does not offer copy trading, social trading, or managed account features such as PAMM.
+All trading and investment decisions must be made directly by the account holder.

 How can I contact Scotia iTrade’s customer service?